acmacunlay/ICTS/README.md

 ICTS is a **PROPOSED** integrated digital contact tracing system that can operate with minimal physical contact, does not heavily rely on the internet for sending data, and can provide usable contact tracing information within a reasonable amount of time.

+## Download

+You can directly download the APK file from this repository.
+If it does not work, you can try [here](https://drive.google.com/file/d/1fnTIC4MbXNz1P2WEt6sEtFyTTHdElJRb/view?usp=sharing).

 ## Table of Contents
 - [1.
 Objectives](#1-objectives)
 - [2.
 Scope and Limitations](#2-scope-and-limitations)